Porsche Macan Review 2025: Price, specs & boot space

 That means they feel a little more plush for more of the time, but whatever Porsche Macan you pick, you’ll have no cause for complaint about the way it drives.
 This is as enjoyable as SUVs get.

-The entry-level Porsche Macan received a few tweaks, but it always had a 2.0-litre turbocharged petrol engine with somewhere in the region of 250PS.
-It feels lively, eager and keen to rev, and will see off the benchmark 0-62mph dash in a little over six seconds.
+The entry-level Porsche Macan received a few tweaks, but it always had a 2.0-litre turbocharged petrol engine with somewhere in the region of 250PS - currently 265PS in the Macan and Macan T. It feels lively, eager and keen to rev, and will see off the benchmark 0-62mph dash in a little over six seconds.

-For the most frenetic experience of all, you’ll want the Porsche Macan Turbo.
-Early ones had a 3.6-litre twin-turbo V6 with 400PS, while post facelift Turbo swap this out for a 2.9-litre twin-turbo V6 with 440PS.
-Both are dazzlingly fast, searing from 0-62mph in less than five seconds, and because there’s effortless pull from anywhere on the rev range, this blistering performance is only ever a flex of your right ankle away.
+The Porsche Macan Turbo started with a 3.6-litre twin-turbo V6 with 400PS, while post facelift Turbo swapped this out for a 2.9-litre twin-turbo V6 with 440PS.
+Both are dazzlingly fast used cars, searing from 0-62mph in less than five seconds, and because there’s effortless pull from anywhere on the rev range, this blistering performance is only ever a flex of your right ankle away.

-If you want your Porsche Macan to combine its strong performance with decent real-world fuel economy, you can even have a diesel version, although it’s worth noting that this engine was discontinued in 2018 after diesel fuel became evil in the eyes of environmentalists.
+If you want your Porsche Macan to combine its strong performance with decent real-world fuel economy, you can even have a diesel version, although it’s worth noting that this engine was discontinued in 2018.
 It’s a 3.0-litre V6 unit with a very useful 258PS, so it’s easily quick enough to let you make the most of the car’s thrilling handling.
 It’s impressively flexible, too, with bags of low-end urge.

 All Macans come fitted with a seven-speed twin-clutch gearbox, which is nothing short of fabulous.
 Changes are smooth and unobtrusive when you want them to be, yet brisk and businesslike when you’re getting a move-on, and it always seems to select the correct ratio at the first time of asking.

 Mostly, Porsche has got its engines spot-on here.
-Bung a few revs on the dial, and they sound as throaty and as melodic as you expect as you pile on the speed, the Turbo especially.
-And then, once you’re up to speed and you ease off, they fade away neatly into the background, with only the merest hint of noise and vibration making their way into the cabin.
+Bung a few revs on the dial, and they sound as throaty and as melodic as you expect as you pile on the speed.
+When you’re up to speed and you ease off, they fade away neatly into the background, with only the merest hint of noise and vibration making their way into the cabin.
 Even the diesel is pretty good on that score.

 The exception is the entry-level petrol.
 It’s fine in isolation, but compared with the rest, it sounds a little bit buzzy and breathless when you’re picking up speed.
 It still stays hushed at 70mph, though.